logo

 Baby’s Growth in the Womb

-• Organ Development: The baby’s lungs are developing, and although they aren’t fully functional yet, they are producing surfactant, a substance that helps the lungs expand after birth.
+The baby’s lungs are developing, and although they aren’t fully functional yet, they are producing surfactant, a substance that inflates the lungs and prevents them from collapsing.
 The baby’s brain is growing rapidly and starting to control more bodily functions.

-• Physical Features: Your baby’s skin is becoming less translucent and is beginning to thicken as they gain more fat.
+Your baby’s skin is becoming less translucent and thickening as they gain more fat.
 Their facial features are becoming more distinct, and they may have eyebrows and eyelashes now.
-Your baby’s hearing is improving, and they can respond to sounds from the outside world, including your voice and heartbeat.
+Your baby’s hearing is improving, and they can respond to external sounds, including your voice and heartbeat.
 Their eyes are also becoming more sensitive to light.

-• Weight of the Foetus: At 26 weeks, your baby weighs about 760 grams and is steadily gaining weight as they prepare for life outside the womb.
+At 26 weeks, your baby weighs about 760 grams and steadily gains weight as it prepares for life outside the womb.
 Your baby is about the size of a brinjal (eggplant), measuring around 35 cm in length.

-• Movement of the Baby: The baby is moving more vigorously, and you may notice stronger kicks and rolls.
+The baby moves more vigorously, and you may notice stronger kicks and rolls.
 You may even feel your baby stretching or changing position.
 You’ll likely feel your baby moving frequently as they develop muscle control.
-These movements may include kicks, rolls, and stretches

 Here is what your baby looks like